Finding Fast Transients in Real Time Using Novel Light Curve Analysis Algorithm: Conclusions and Future work

 \section{Conclusions and Future work}

 The Deeper, Wider, Faster program is unique in terms of its depth ($g\sim23$ per image) and its short cadence ($\sim$ 1 minute) when compared to other transient surveys, occupying a parameter space with a distinct lack of coverage \citep[e.g.,][Figure 6]{dwf_parameterspace}.
 In addition to its depth and cadence, DWF offers a new way to explore transient phenomena due to the simultaneous wide-field multi-wavelength observations performed across the entire electromagnetic spectrum.
-Identification of transient phenomena in transient surveys has so far relied on the imperfect science of image subtraction.
-The rudimentary classification of transient phenomena requires analysis of the light curves of these objects, with more refined classifications relying heavily on a spectral analysis of the object.
+Identification of transient phenomena in transient surveys has heavily relied on the imperfect science of image subtraction.
+Image subtraction is necessary in some cases, such as the identification of a transient within a bright host galaxy.
+Identification of transients via light curve analysis, can be done independently from image subtraction, or in concert with image subtraction techniques.
+Light curve analysis can identify variable objects with small changes in brightness that might be missed in an image subtraction, for example exoplanet transits.
+In addition, the rudimentary classification of transient phenomena requires analysis of the light curves of these objects, with more refined classifications relying heavily on a spectral analysis of the object.

-In this work, we present the Fast Transient Finding algorithm, capable of identifying transient phenomena both independently of image subtraction, and in tandem with an image subtraction algorithm, on the DWF data stream light curves.
+In this work, we present the Fast Transient Finding (FTF) algorithm, capable of identifying transient phenomena both independently of image subtraction (e.g., ``Post-run Data'' in Section \ref{realtimeresults}, and in tandem with an image subtraction algorithm (e.g., ``Real-Time Data'' in Section \ref{realtimeresults} and the $*$ fields in Table \ref{results_table}), on the DWF data stream light curves.
 We focused on identifying fast transients (e.g., explosive phenomena) in this paper, but also demonstrate how the FTF algorithm can be customized to find other kinds transients and variables.

 This type of algorithm occupies a unique space within the transient detection landscape.
-Most currently operating optical surveys (e.g., ZTF) do not detect intra-night variability, and as such, miss the opportunity to alert the community for possible follow-up on fast evolving transients such as GRB and FRB counterparts.
+Most currently operating optical surveys do not detect intra-night variability, and as such, miss the opportunity to alert the community for possible follow-up on fast evolving transients such as GRB and FRB counterparts.

 We see the work in this paper as the first step towards implementation of real time transient classification.
 We will first identify potential transients using the FTF algorithm.
 Next we will combine the multi-wavelength data sets obtained by the DWF for sources of interest.
 We will either extract features from this combined multi-frequency data set or run a deep learning classification algorithm in real-time (Cucchiara et al. in preparation).